Preventing Medicare Fraud

 Medicare works with other government agencies and with private companies to keep you safe from fraud.

-You also have the right to control when and to whom your personal information is given.
+You also have the right to control how your personal information is used.

-You are protected from discrimination.
-You can't be treated differently because of your race, color, national origin, disability, age, religion, or sex.
+You are protected from discrimination and cannot be treated differently because of your race, color, national origin, disability, age, religion, or sex.
 If you think you haven't been treated fairly for any of these reasons, call the Department of Health and Human Services, Office for Civil Rights for your state, or call toll-free 1-800-368-1019.
 TTY users, call toll-free 1-800-537-7697.
 For more information, visit the U.S. Department of Health and Human Services website.

-The ombudsman makes sure this Medicare information is available to Medicare members:
+The Ombudsman makes sure the following information is available to Medicare members: